 Since 2016, approximately a quarter of teacher vacancies remained unfilled a month into each school year.
 Meanwhile, there has been a continued increase in teacher vacancies being filled by individuals through various alternative pathways as they did not meet the standard teacher requirements.
 While providing career change opportunities has plenty of advantages, Arizona continues to not address the reasons our young adults are not entering the education field.

 These results reinforce the need to increase funding for public education.
 Arizona teacher pay remains one of the lowest in the country, even with the recent education budget increase.

-Arizona children deserve the best teachers in the nation.
-School district and charter schools compete nationally and internationally for the limited pool of candidates.
-The inability to offer competitive salaries severely limits public schools from attracting the best and the brightest.
+Arizona children deserve the best teachers and a stable workforce.
+School districts and charter schools compete nationally for the limited pool of candidates.
+The inability to offer competitive salaries severely limits public schools from attracting the best and the brightest to Arizona.